 Jumbo baked potatoes are simple to prepare and make a suitable accompaniment for roast beef, chicken or pork, or can stand on their own as a quick meal with a few added toppings.
 Sweet potatoes and white potatoes are good-for-you foods that are low-calorie, low-fat and rich in vitamin C and potassium.
 One 5-oz. white potato contains a mere 110 calories, while a 4-oz. sweet potato contains 105.
-If you are pre-diabetic or diabetic, or are simply concerned about your blood sugar levels, stick with sweet potatoes.
+If you have diabetes, pre-diabetes or are simply concerned about your blood sugar levels, stick with sweet potatoes.
 White potatoes, particularly when baked, have a high glycemic index rating, meaning that your body absorbs the carbohydrates in them quickly, making your blood sugar levels spike very high.

 Preheat the oven to 350 degrees F.